mvolkmann/blog/src/htmx.md

 ## Installing

-There is no need to install HTMX using a package manager like npm or bun.
+There is no need to install htmx using a package manager like npm or bun.
 It can be used from a CDN by including the following `script` tag:

 ```html